cis3296s25/04-projects-cloudlock/README.md

-# Cloud Lock
+# CloudLock

-CloudLock is an application that uses secure file and image encryption systems.
+CloudLock is a desktop application that uses secure file and image encryption systems.
 It uses Python and its libraries, such as TkInter, QRCode, PIL, and Boto3 for the AWS cloud connection.

 ![This is a screenshot.](Images/images.png)